AustinAbro321/kstatus-rbac-test/README.md

 # kstatus-rbac-test

-I setup this repo to figure out which RBAC permissions were needed to use kstatus
+I setup this repo to figure out which RBAC permissions were needed to use kstatus.

+To replicate this test, run `./script.sh`, then exec into the pod and copy and paste the contents of `pod-script.sh`

 Conclusion:
 this is the minimal set of permissions needed to run a kstatus check on a deployment